jrnker/Proxmea.ConsoleHelper/README.md

 ## Methods
 **ReadConsole.GetChar**
-Retrieves a character given its position
+Gets a character given its position
-**ReadConsole.GetCursorPosition**
-Gets the current cursor position
 **ReadConsole.GetText**
-Retrieves a text given its position
+Gets a text given its position
 **ReadConsole.IndexOfInConsole**
 Finds all occurrences of a text in the console
+**ReadConsole.GetCursorPosition**
+Gets the current cursor position
+**ReadConsole.GetConsoleInfo**
+Gets all information about the console window

 ## License
 MIT License - See license file